Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 There are many combinations and deck variations that can win you a Disney Lorcana match.
-Of these, one of the most popular (and among the top tier Lorcana decks in the current format) is the Ruby/Amethyst Bounce Control.
+Of these, one of the most popular (and among the top tier Lorcana decks in the game since the beginning) is the Ruby/Amethyst Bounce Control deck.

 • 4 Be Prepared